 Sicilian Easter I [west]: Good Friday Processions in Trapani & Erice

-woke up at the crack of dawn & caught a flight to Palermo. stepping off the plane against a striking backdrop of cliffs i was thinking it's about time we set foot in Sicily—the island that perhaps Sleepingfish owes it's name. rented one of those new hybrid manual/automatic [clutchless] Fiat 500s & drove west, stopping first in the golfo di Castellammare to put our feet in the turquoise water. then inland to Segesta, the site of some ancient Greek ruins dating back to 420 B.C.
+21.04.2011.
+Erice, Sicily woke up at the crack of dawn & caught a flight to Palermo. stepping off the plane against a striking backdrop of cliffs i was thinking it's about time we set foot in Sicily—the island that perhaps Sleepingfish owes it's name. rented one of those new hybrid manual/automatic [clutchless] Fiat 500s & drove west, stopping first in the golfo di Castellammare to put our feet in the turquoise water. then inland to Segesta, the site of some ancient Greek ruins dating back to 420 B.C.
+Segesta

-then we went back to the hilltown of Erice, checked into our hotel & walked around. had dinner at Pentolaccia, i had pesto trapanese which is hardly like it's genoese cousin, but good. in Trapani they substitute almonds for pine nuts & sauce it up with cherry tomatoes & red pepper flakes. initial reactions...
-Sicilian food is even better than the mainland [if you like seafood & spice] but they are slow & shitty drivers.
+the landscape was spectacular, rugged & wildflowers everywhere. on to Trapani where we had lunch at Antichi Sapori, insanely good seafood & pasta. then went to Scopello & to the Zingaro nature reserve. everything was in bloom & pristine, almost like it was a landscaped botanical garden, an incredible amount of biodiversity & wildflowers [over 600 species of plants] on cliffs dropping down to the crystal clear sea. beach at Zingaro then we went back to the hilltown of Erice, checked into our hotel & walked around. had dinner at Pentolaccia, i had pesto trapanese which is hardly like it's genoese cousin, but good. in Trapani they substitute almonds for pine nuts & sauce it up with cherry tomatoes & red pepper flakes. initial reactions...
+Sicilian food is even better than the mainland [if you like seafood & spice] but they are slow & shitty drivers. corner in Erice, Sicily

 looking down from Erice to Trapani